isabella232/data-workbench.en-1/help/home/c-inst-svr/c-ins-svr-rep-svc/t-config-rep-svc.md

       <ul id="ul_AE15A159A4C043398B37AD56FDFD9DCA">
       <li id="li_4DEF0F13D13E43E39CBD1A0F32765F32">January 1 2013 HH:MM:SS EDT </li>
       <li id="li_E3275312E93D4C1FAA028543DC21B51A">Jan 1 2013 HH:MM:SS GMT </li>
       </ul></p> <p> <p>Note: You must specify a time zone.
 The time zone does not default to system time if not specified.
 If you wish to implement Daylight Saving Time or a similar clock-shifting policy, you must save the <span class="filepath"> .dst</span> file containing the appropriate rules in the Base\Dataset\Timezone directory on the <span class="keyword"> Insight Server</span> machine.
-For a list of supported time zone abbreviations and information about implementing Daylight Saving Time, see <a href="../../../home/c-inst-svr/c-time-zn-cds.md#concept-eed5ba32d5d347cf94b76db83b29f211" format="dita" scope="local"> Time Zone Codes</a>. </p> </p> <p> <p>Note:  To use these settings, the names of the event data files must begin with an ISO date (YYYYMMDD), and each file must contain data for the 24-hour period starting at 12 AM GMT on that date. </p> </p> </td>
+For a list of supported time zone abbreviations and information about implementing Daylight Saving Time, see <a href="../../../home/c-inst-svr/c-time-zn-cds.md#concept-eed5ba32d5d347cf94b76db83b29f211"> Time Zone Codes</a>. </p> </p> <p> <p>Note:  To use these settings, the names of the event data files must begin with an ISO date (YYYYMMDD), and each file must contain data for the 24-hour period starting at 12 AM GMT on that date. </p> </p> </td>
    </tr>
    </tbody>
    </table>